Logan Lerman: Personal life

 Lerman is a self-described "film geek", stating in interviews as a late teenager that he had been "shaped by movies" and that he considered himself to be a "creative person".
 In 2010, Lerman expressed an interest in being involved in "everything that goes into making a film" – wanting to write, produce, and direct.
 His favorite directors at that time included Paul Thomas Anderson, Stanley Kubrick, David Fincher and Peter Bogdanovich.
 In 2009, Lerman cited American Beauty, Defending Your Life and Eternal Sunshine of the Spotless Mind as being among his favorite films.

 In 2011, Lerman described himself as "reserved and quiet", "a homebody", and "not a big fan of sports".

 In November 2023, Lerman announced his engagement to his longtime girlfriend Ana Corrigan.
+In June 2026, they were married.